1dv022/syllabus/examination/examination-assignment-2.md

 This examination is worth 3 credit (3hp).

-###Strict mode
-All javascript-files used in this assigment should use ES5 strict-mode.

-###Notice - replace with link to policy document
-To pass this exam all your code should follow the standard provided by the course leaders.
-When you check in and release yor code a validation will be performed to check your code.
-It will validate agains this file:
-LÄNK TILL js-hint

-Any attemt to plagiarism or other way of cheating will be reported to the university discipline board
+## Notice
+Before starting out this assigment check out our assignment policy document at: LÄNK HÄR

 ## About the assignment
-The student should create an application in which the user can answer, by the server given, quiz-questions.
-Do the user give the correct answer will the application take the user to the next question.
-Does the user give the wrong answer should the application give the user an oppertunity to answer again.
+You should create an client application written in vanilla JavaScript in which the user can answer, by the server given, quiz-questions.
+Do the user give the correct answer will the application take the user to the next question until there are no more questions.
+Does the user give the wrong answer should the application give the user an opportunity to answer again.

 The application should behave as an Single Page Application (SPA).